Michael-Beukman/NotionKnowledgeGraph/README.md

 ## Problems

 If you run into any problems, make sure you have shared the correct databases with your integration, and the `.env` file is correctly set up.
 If any pages mention pages outside the current database, you might also have some problems.

+## Notes
+Whenever you make changes to your notion workspace, or add pages or mentions, you will need to rebuild the cache first, because the system is not live.